Species of Local Concern

 The Bald Eagle is perhaps the most iconic bird in all of North America.
 Once in steep decline due to DDT, Bald Eagles have made a dramatic recovery in recent years.
 Within a couple of decades, the Bald Eagle has gone from regional rarity to a fairly common species locally.
 Healthy populations exist at Jordan and Falls Lakes, and eagle pairs frequently nest near local rivers and reservoirs.
 New Hope Audubon monitors Bald Eagles at Jordan Lake with eagle counts four times a year.
 To participate in an upcoming eagle count, contact us for more information.

 Barn Owls have a wide distribution throughout their range, but have been in precipitous decline locally for years.
 Changes in farm practice, the regeneration of local forest, the use of rodenticides, and development, have all played a role.
-Barn Owls live in vast, open areas, such as marsh or farmland, where they can avoid their main predator: the Great Horned Owl.
-New Hope Audubon has instituted a nest box program locally, and seeks local support for this project with landowners.
+Barn Owls live in vast, open areas, such as marsh or farmland, where they can avoid their main predator, the Great Horned Owl.
 See the Piedmont Barn Owl Initiative for more details.

 A denizen of pine forests and mixed woodlands, the Brown-headed Nuthatch breeds locally and lives in our area year round.
 Although abundant in some places, especially at Jordan Lake, the bird is threatened across much of its range.
 New Hope Audubon sells Brown-headed Nuthatch boxes online and at our monthly meetings.
 Placing nest boxes in areas with ample numbers of pine trees may help the local population of this Southern specialty.